feedite/status/README.md

 # Feedite Status
 Automatically monitoring the status of Feedite

-The application currently monitors the statuses of the following:
+The application currently monitors the status of the following:
 - Login Page
 - Signup Page